 Here is the second part of this article, the part about dogs.
-The first part is my own experience of The Primal Diet, a raw diet by Aajonus V.
+The first part, link above, is my own experience of The Primal Diet, a raw diet by Aajonus V.

 FEEDING RAW FOOD TO DOGS